 St. Thérèse, thank you for being the little warrior that you became.
 Your grace is our grace.
 Your insights are now ours.
 Your flight of charity to God and neighbor is now more clearly our own possibility in Christ Jesus.
-Bless us with your prayers as we buckle down with seriousness and re-read once more your story of personal emergence.
+Bless us with your prayers as we buckle down with seriousness and re-read once more your story of personal emergence. . . .

 "It was December 25, 1886, that I received the grace of leaving my childhood, in a word, the grace of my complete conversion.
 We had come back from Midnight Mass where I had the happiness of receiving the strong and powerful God.
 Upon arriving at Les Buissonnets, I used to take my shoes from the chimney corner and examine the presents in them; this old custom had given me so much joy in our youth that Celine wanted to continue treating me as a baby since I was the youngest in the family.
-Papa had always loved to see my happiness and listen to my cries of delight as I drew each surprise from the magic shoes, and my dear King's gaiety up the defects of my childhood and so he withdrew its innocent pleasures.
+Papa had always loved to see my happiness and listen to my cries of delight as I drew each surprise from the magic shoes, and my dear King's gaiety increased my own happiness very much.
+However, Jesus desired to show me that I was to give up the defects of my childhood and so he withdrew its innocent pleasures.
 He permitted Papa, tired out after the Midnight Mass, to experience annoyance when seeing my shoes at the fireplace, and that he speak those words which pierced my heart: "Well, fortunately, this will be the last year!"